emanuele-f/0ad-units/README.md

 - `npm run pulldata` to pull xml data from 0ad repos
 - `node server` to launch the server

+You need *subversion* in order to pull 0ad data.

 Server starts on port 3000 by default.

 On first client request, the units JSON file is generated, which may take some time.